Effective dynamics of microorganisms that interact with their own trail: Abstract

 \section{Abstract}

 Like ants, some microorganisms are known to leave trails on surfaces to communicate.
-Using a simple phenomenological model for an actively moving particle, we explore how trail-mediated self-interaction could affect the behaviour of individual microorganisms when diffusive spreading of the trail is negligible on the timescale of the microorganism.
+We explore how trail-mediated self-interaction could affect the behavior of individual microorganisms when diffusive spreading of the trail is negligible on the timescale of the microorganism using a simple phenomenological model for an actively moving particle and a finite-width trail.
 The effective dynamics of each microorganism takes on the form of a stochastic integral equation with the trail interaction appearing in the form of short-term memory.
-Depending on the strength of the coupling, the dynamics exhibits effective diffusion in both orientation and position after a phase of superdiffusive reorientation.
+For moderate coupling strength below an emergent critical value, the dynamics exhibits effective diffusion in both orientation and position after a phase of superdiffusive reorientation.
+We report experimental verification of a seemingly counterintuitive perpendicular alignment mechanism that emerges from the model.

 For many animals and microorganisms it is advantageous to know where their companions or they themselves have been \cite{couzin09,passino+seeley08,reid+latty12,benjacob+cohen00,chowdhury+nishinari04,jackson+martin06,bonner+savage47,kaiser+crosby83,wu+jiang07}.
 To this end, many creatures leave trails of some characteristic substance.
 A well studied example is the pheromone trails of ants \cite{jackson+martin06,sumpter+beekman03}, which allows them to collect food efficiently.
 Single cell organisms are also known to leave trails \cite{burchard82,zhao+tseng13}.
 It is believed that the trails help them form aggregates in sparse populations \cite{bonner+savage47,kaiser07,zhao+tseng13}, whereas in denser populations, colonies could also result from the combined effect of surface-bound motility and excluded volume interactions \cite{peruani+starruss12,soto+golestanian14}.
-For bacteria, these trails are often subsumed as exopolysacharides (EPS) \cite{sutherland01} but may also contain proteins \cite{dworkin+kaiser93}.
+For bacteria, these trails are often subsumed as exopolysaccharides (EPS) \cite{sutherland01} but may also contain proteins \cite{dworkin+kaiser93}.
 To be evolutionarily favorable, the (energetic) costs incurred by trail formation should balance the advantages gained through this form of communication.